An Information-Theoretic Approach to Joint Sensing and Communication: Conclusion

 \section{Conclusion}

 Motivated by the paradigm of integrated sensing and communication systems, we studied joint sensing and communication in memoryless state-dependent channels.
 We fully characterized the capacity-distortion tradeoff for the single-user channels as well as physically-degraded broadcast channels.
 For general broadcast channels, we presented inner and outer bounds on the capacity-distortion region.
-Through a number of illustrative examples, we demonstrated that the {optimal co-design scheme offers non-negligible gain compared to the basic time-sharing scheme that performs either sensing or communication, as well as compared to the improved time-sharing scheme that \emph{prioritizes} one of these two tasks.
+Through a number of illustrative examples, we demonstrated that the optimal co-design scheme offers non-negligible gain compared to the basic time-sharing scheme that performs either sensing or communication, as well as compared to the improved time-sharing scheme that integrates both tasks into a single system but chooses the common waveform to \emph{prioritize} one of the tasks.
 Interestingly, there are ideal situations where the capacity is achieved without compromising the sensing performance.
-While for memoryless channels, the absence of a tradeoff appears to be rather exceptional, we expect that this situation will be more common for channels with memory.
-This is because for temporally correlated channels, a good state estimation at the transmitter not only yields good sensing performance but is also beneficial for communication.
-In fact, in some preliminary examples that we considered, we can achieve rate-distortion points that are close to the ideal point where rate equals capacity and distortion is minimal.} The capacity-distortion tradeoff characterization for channels with memory remains as an interesting future work.
+Our results also showed that for the single-transmitter systems studied in this paper the optimal sensing depends only on the employed waveform, but not on the underlying coding scheme.
+This holds also for broadcast channels where the two tasks are not only connected through the employed waveform but also through the generalized feedback, which in this case should be exploited to improve the set of achievable rates.
+Notice that the situation is different in multi-transmitter situations \cite{ahmadipour2022jointMAC}, such as multiple-access channels, where coding can be used to improve the sensing performance a the multiple transmitters (by conveying information from one transmitter to the other through the generalized feedback links) and thus the code construction used for data communication should be adapted to integrate also coding for sensing.

+An interesting line of future research is the characterization of the capacity-distortion tradeoff for channels with memory.
+In this case, feedback increases capacity even on the point-to-point channel.
+For channels with memory, obtaining good state estimation (sensing) and communication performances seem less contradicting goals, because a good state estimation is also useful to improve communication.